 Using relevant scientific and social literature, personal experiences, and in consultation with the AEWA Technical Committee, the contractor shall prepare a document that contains the following items:

 A definition and description of the principles of adaptive management as based on the seminal literature, including the necessary components and the processes for decision-making and learning.
-This should also include a description of when adaptive management is the appropriate decision-making tool and when and what other forms of informed decision-making may be needed.
+This should also include assessment of the context, including the relevant legislative framework, a description of when adaptive management is the appropriate decision-making tool and what other forms of informed decision-making may be needed.
 At a minimum, the consultant shall provide relevant published references to these other forms of decision analyses, which ideally provide examples from natural resource management and conservation.

 An explanation of the components of adaptive management (i.e., problem framing, stakeholder engagement, objectives, management alternatives, system models, and monitoring), along with various approaches for establishing them.
-This should also include a description of effective governance processes for developing, implementing, and evaluating adaptive management programs.
+This should also include a description of effective governance processes for developing, implementing, and evaluating adaptive management programs as well as providing perspectives on human and economic resource requirements (scale-dependent) in the different phases of an adaptive management program.
 This description will focus on participatory engagement to achieve consensus-based processes, social learning, shared responsibilities, and ownership, recognizing that appropriate forms of governance will be context-specific.

 Regarding adaptive harvest management (AHM), a description of the principles of sustainable harvesting and the minimum information needs for the sustainable regulation of harvests.
 Key components of an AHM process (e.g., management objectives, models, monitoring) will be described, as will guidelines about how they can be constructed.
 Principles for setting population targets in relation to biological and societal (e.g. conservation status) factors, as well as legal requirements and obligations, will be included.